AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/ghost-code.md

 We must again be careful using ghost code.
 Indeed, the tool will not perform any verification to ensure that we do not write in the memory of the program by mistake.
-This problem begin, in fact, an undecidable problem, this analysis would be require a proof by itself.
-For example, this code is allowed in input of Frama-C even if it explicitely modifies the state of the program we want to
+This problem being, in fact, an undecidable problem, this analysis would require a proof by itself.
+For example, this code is allowed in input of Frama-C even if it explicitly modifies the state of the program we want to
 verify:

 ```c